×

 We asked people if there is a lot of crime.
 They answered:

 "El Nido, is generally considered a safe destination for tourists.
 The crime rate is relatively low compared to other areas in the country.
 Most reported incidents are petty crimes like pickpocketing or theft, which are common in areas frequented by tourists.
 Violent crimes are rare, and locals are known for their hospitality and friendliness towards visitors.
-However, like any other tourist destination, it is always advisable for visitors to be vigilant and take standard safety precautions to avoid any potential issues," remarked one expat living in El Nido, Philippines.
+However, like any other tourist destination, it is always advisable for visitors to be vigilant and take standard safety precautions to avoid any potential issues," said one expat who made the move to El Nido.

 Is there a lot of diversity?
 Are people in El Nido accepting of differences?